-Tips for how to insulate a tent for winter camping
+Tips to insulate a tent for winter camping

 1. Pick the right place to pitch a tent

-Choosing the best location for your tent on a winter camping trip is very important.
-Unless you are doing wilderness camping with the barest of supplies you should try to pitch your tent in the best sheltered place that you can find.
+Choosing the best location or spot for your tent on a winter camping trip is very important.
+Unless you are an expert camper and doing wilderness camping, you should try to pitch your winter camping tent in the best-sheltered place that you can find.

-If you find a sheltered place with a great ground surface to pitch your tent, you will be halfway to preparing your cold-weather camping tent.
+When you find a sheltered place with a great ground surface to pitch your tent, you will be halfway to preparing your cold-weather camping tent.
 Make sure not to choose wet ground.

 2. Stake your tent

 This is very important.
 OK, this is not exactly a means of weatherproofing winter tents.
 You have to packed tightly the tent.

-However, you know that the weather turns without notice when you are on a winter camping vacation.
+However, you know that the weather turns without notice when you are on camping on winter vacation.
 One minute, it can be calm and windless, and a couple of hours later, winds will be howling.

 Unless you are camping in the cold in your backyard, stake your tent especially when camping in open areas.
 That way, should the weather turn, you will not be bowled over.